taylor-ortiz/denver-dev-expense-tracker-lwc/README.md

 ## 6. Apex: Query for Expenses Based on Budget ID
 - Write a SOQL query that retrieves all expenses related to the given `budgetId` and orders them by `Transaction_Date__c` in ascending order.

+## 7. Apex: Make the method cacheable
+- Making a method cacheable is crucial for wired methods.
+Refer to the getCurrentMonthBudget() method for the syntax to the annotation.

-## 7. Set response data from Apex expenses query to expense array
+## 8. Set response data from Apex expenses query to expense array
 - set your response data to the expenses array at the top of the JS file

-## 8. Wiring Data and Refreshing Apex
+## 9. Wiring Data and Refreshing Apex
 - In the `wiredExpenses` function, store the result data so that it can be used for refreshing Apex when new expenses are added.
     - **Hint**: There is already a pattern in the file for storing results (see `wiredBudget`).

-## 9. Handling Expense Creation
+## 10. Handling Expense Creation
 - Create a toast event to notify the user when a new expense has been successfully created.
     - **Hint**: You can reference the `ShowToastEvent` example in the `handleRowAction` method.
 - After successfully creating an expense, refresh the `expenses` array to show the updated data.

-## 10. Get row ID of the deleted record from the event
+## 11. Get row ID of the deleted record from the event
 - Get the row ID of the deleted record from the event.

-## 11. Handling Row Action for Deleting Expense
+## 12. Handling Row Action for Deleting Expense
 - In the `handleRowAction` method, get the row ID of the record that needs to be deleted from the event details.
 - Use the `deleteRecord()` method to delete the expense record based on the row ID.
 - After successfully deleting the record, refresh the `expenses` array to reflect the updated data.

-## 12. Bug!
+## 13. Bug!
 -  When switching to a month with no expenses, the totalExpensesAmount variable is not showing 0.
 What could be causing this?